 The root system is trust, integrity – your values.
 These are the components that make up your day-to-day activities.

 So you can pick all of the fruit – but a bug or disease could still wipe it out.
 But if you have a strong root system, the fruit will come back.
 If you have no roots (only fruit), the fruit isn’t coming back.

 The root system is what we try to focus on scaling – not the artifacts.
 Those will manifest themselves in their own unique ways.

 Who and how you hire is one of the challenges here.
 If you’re hiring people who aren’t in line with your values, then it’s a great way to limit the growth of your culture, and potentially break what you have in place.

 What you celebrate dictates what you encourage, too.
-If you celebrate those who stay late at the office, or speak the loudest in meetings, then that’s the behaviour that you’re encouraging.
+If you celebrate those who stay late at the office or speak the loudest in meetings, then that’s the behavior that you’re encouraging.